ShreekarSeelavantula/find_r_connect/replit.md

 # Overview

-This is a Lost & Found Portal - a full-stack web application for managing lost and found items.
+This is a Lost & Found Portal - a campus/hostel web application for managing lost and found items using simple HTML, CSS, and JavaScript with a minimal Express.js backend.
 Users can post items they've lost or found, search through existing items, and contact item owners.
-The application features image upload capabilities, filtering by category and type, and a responsive UI built with modern web technologies.
+The application features image upload capabilities, filtering by category and type, and stores data in JSON files for simplicity.

 # User Preferences